lukastk/maths-notes/misc/soko microeconomics.md

 Why this exercise could be useful:

 - The effect of logistical costs.
 Should we make the buyer or the farmer pay for it?
 - The effect of the service charge.
-Does it drive down prices
+Does it drive down prices for the farmer?
+Is it effectively taking a cut out of the farmer's profits?

 <small> \* Does it matter whether the buyer or the seller has to pay for the logistical costs?
 My intuition says that the only effect is that prices will just off-load the effect, regardless of whether we make the buyer/seller pay for it.
 Actually, it probably does make a difference, as each farmer and buyer is spread geographically.
 Making the farmer/buyer pay for logistical costs would probably have an effect due to this. </small>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAwMTM4NzgxMywxMDQ3NjUyODg0XX0=
+eyJoaXN0b3J5IjpbLTEzOTY4OTUxNjksMTA0NzY1Mjg4NF19
 -->